SuperIlu/DOjS/README.md

 # DOjS
 ## A DOS JavaScript Canvas with sound.
-[DOjS](https://github.com/SuperIlu/DOjS) is a JavaScript-able canvas with WAV, MIDI and FM sound support for systems running MS-DOS, [FreeDOS](http://freedos.org/) or any DOS based Windows (like 95, 98, ME).
+[DOjS](https://github.com/SuperIlu/DOjS) is a JavaScript-able canvas with WAV and MIDI sound support for systems running MS-DOS, [FreeDOS](http://freedos.org/) or any DOS based Windows (like 95, 98, ME).
 It was inspired by [Processing](https://processing.org/) which is described on [Wikipedia](https://en.wikipedia.org/wiki/Processing_(programming_language)) as:

 > Processing is an open-source graphical library and integrated development environment (IDE) / playground built for the electronic arts, new media art, and visual design communities with the purpose of teaching non-programmers the fundamentals of computer programming in a visual context.